isi-mube/movie-rent-predictor/readme.md

 ## Improvements from previous project
 * **Organization**: We have two separate scripts for SQL and Python.
 * **SQL**: Not my strongest point.
-For this project, it was important to decide whether RIGHT, LEFT or INNER.
+For this project, it was important to decide whether RIGHT, LEFT or INNER JOIN to not loose data.
 * **Entropy-Bonus**: We fixed a GitHub formatting issue that displayed code horizontally due to HTML boxes.